Turkey, Iraq eye closer cooperation on Syria as relations thaw

 Al Qaeda's Syrian and Iraqi wings merged this year to form the Islamic State of Iraq and the Levant (ISIL), which has mounted attacks in Syria and Iraq and has taken territory in northern Syria close to the border with Turkey in recent weeks.

-Davutoglu said Syria had dominated the discussions with Zebari and the two had agreed on a formal mechanism for more intensive talks between their governments.
+Turkish Foreign Minister Ahmet Davutoglu said Syria had dominated his discussions with Zebari and the two had agreed on deeper co-operation, including a formal mechanism for more intensive talks between their governments.

 Another source of tension has been the presence in Turkey of fugitive Iraqi Vice President Tareq al-Hashemi, sentenced to death in Baghdad on charges of running death squads.

-Hashemi, a Sunni who fled to Turkey last year, has denied the charges nd accused Maliki, a Shi'ite Muslim, of mounting a political witch-hunt against Sunni opponents.
+Hashemi, a Sunni who fled to Turkey last year, has denied the charges and accused Maliki, a Shi'ite Muslim, of mounting a political witch-hunt against Sunni opponents.